SpinalHDL/VexRiscv/README.md

 echo 'export PATH=/opt/riscv/bin:$PATH' >> ~/.bashrc
 ```

-If you want to compile from rv32i and rv32im gcc from source code and install them in /opt/, do the following (will take one hour):
+If you want to compile the rv32i and rv32im GCC toolchain from source code and install them in `/opt/`, do the following (will take one hour):

 ```sh
 # Be carefull, sometime the git clone has issue to successfully clone riscv-gnu-toolchain.